edsu/diss/chapters/05-bots-seeds-people.md

 discovery process of searching the web using Google and then following links laterally outwards onto social media sites and blogs.
 Once a set of URLs was acquired they were assembled into a seed list and given to the Archive-It service to collect.
+Archive-It is a subscription service run by the Internet Archive which allows cultural heritage organizations to build web archives using the infrastructure at the Internet Archive rather than locally in their organization.

-Similarly when an archivist instructed Archive-It to perform a domain crawl for a large art museum, the resulting dataset was deemed too large and incomplete.
+Similarly when an archivist instructed Archive-It to perform a domain crawl for a large art museum, the resulting data set was deemed too large and incomplete.
 A proliferation of subdomains, and a multiplicity of content management systems made it difficult to determine the completeness of the crawl.
 In this case the archivist used Achive-It's crawl reports as well as searching/browsing the website to build a list of particular sub-websites within the domain that were